College of Letters and Science

 The College Breadth Requirement promotes the intellectual growth of students by asking them to acquire a broader background of knowledge than is provided by the usual major.
 The Breadth requirement also guides students in exploring the interdependence of knowledge.

 B.S.
 Degree.
-A total of 90 units in natural sciences/ mathematics; and satisfaction of the General Education requirement.
+A total of 90 units in natural sciences/ mathematics; units used in satisfaction of the campus General Education requirement in Science and Engineering topical breath may also be used to satisfy this requirement.

 Courses numbered 92, 97T, 97TC, 98, 192, 197T, 197TC, 198 and from 200 through 499 cannot be counted toward satisfaction of the natural sciences/mathematics Area requirement.
 A maximum of 10 units in special study courses (99, 194H, 199) may be counted toward that portion of the Area requirement.
-With the exception of the “Literacy with Words and Images: College English Composition requirement” portion of the campus General Education requirement, courses used to satisfy the English Composition and Foreign Language requirements may not be counted toward the Area requirement.
 Subject to the restrictions just listed, courses acceptable for fulfilling the 90-unit natural sciences/mathematics Area requirement are:

-The Foreign Language requirement may be satisfied in any language offered at UC Davis (including ancient languages), or for which transfer credit is allowed from another academic institution (including American Sign Language).
+The Foreign Language Requirement may be satisfied in any language offered at UC Davis, including ancient languages, or which is normally taught at—and for which transfer credit is allowed—from another institution, including American Sign Language.
+Students may also satisfy this requirement by examination in a language not offered on the UC Davis campus (see below).

-Requirements for major programs are described in the Undergraduate Courses section.
+Requirements for major programs are described in the Undergraduate Courses chapter of this catalog .
 These requirements are fulfilled by completing a major program offered by a teaching department or program committee in the College of Letters and Science (see the list of majors) or an individual major program approved by the College’s Committee on Individual Majors.

 No more than six units in internship courses (numbered 92, 192, or similar internship courses) may be accepted in satisfaction of the requirements of major programs.
 Courses numbered 97T, 97TC, 197T and 197TC do not satisfy unit or course requirements in the major.

-Once you have completed 135 units of degree credit, you should contact your departmental adviser for a check of your major requirements.
-At approximately this point, you also should request an official degree check summarizing your progress in fulfilling college and university requirements from the Undergraduate Education and Advising Office; see http://www.ls.ucdavis.edu/students for additional information.
+Once you have completed 90 units of degree credit, you should contact your departmental adviser for a check of your major requirements.
+At approximately this point, you will also be required to request an official degree check summarizing your progress in fulfilling college and university requirements from the Undergraduate Education and Advising Office; see http://ls.ucdavis.edu/advising/academic-advising/mandatory-adv.html for additional information.

 On occasion, the faculty makes changes in the requirements that students must satisfy to obtain the baccalaureate degree.
 So that you will not be penalized by changes that may work to your disadvantage and so that you will benefit by changes that assist you in completing your degree requirements, it is College policy that, unless otherwise specified by the Davis Division of the Academic Senate, you may choose to fulfill the university and College requirements as stated in any UC Davis General Catalog in effect at any time you were registered as a full-time student at a postsecondary institution of higher education; e.g., community college, college or university.